skipster2k2/discover-deliver/content/projects/BT.md

 ---
 date: '2024-08-31' # date in which the content is created - defaults to "today"
-title: 'BT - Building Products Together'
+title: 'BT (via public.digital) - Building Products Together'
 draft: false # set to "true" if you want to hide the content

 link: "https://www.adrianmoreno.info" # optional URL to link the logo to